Digimon Fusion season 1

 Digimon Fusion, known in Japan as Digimon Xros Wars (デジモンクロスウォーズ, Dejimon Kurosu Wōzu), is the sixth series of the anime series of the Digimon franchise, produced by Toei Animation.
 It aired in Japan on TV Asahi on July 6, 2010.
 Nickelodeon aired the series in the United States on September 7, 2013.
 Nicktoons aired the series on October 13, 2013 with a marathon of the first four episodes.
 Nickelodeon soon shifted the series to the sister network known as Nicktoons.
 The CW's Vortexx aired the series on January 25, 2014.
 It ran all 30 episodes of season 1 before leaving The CW on September 27, 2014 of that year following Vortexx's discontinuation.
+It is the only series in the franchise that has more than one season.

 The opening theme for the first part is Sonar Pocket's "Never Give Up!" (ネバギバ!, Nebagiba!).
 The series also features original music by Kousuke Yamashita as well as various insert songs sung by Kōji Wada.